git-town/git-town/website/src/configuration.md

 ### Access Tokens

-Setting up an API access token is super easy and multiplies Git Town's utility.
+Setting up an API access token takes only one minute and multiplies Git Town's utility.
+Make sure to set them up if possible.
-Don't skip this step.

 - [steps for GitHub](preferences/github-token.md)
 - [steps for GitLab](preferences/gitlab-token.md)